m4rc3l04ugu2t0/TicTacToeIA/README.md

 ## Licença

-Este projeto está licenciado sob a licença MI
+Este projeto está licenciado sob a licença T.